Barophobia/infraphobia/readme.md

 ## Future plans

-- Add a BICEP Script to deploy on Azure
 - Automatically download the Images for the machines without having to manually go into the proxmox GUI